-NEW YORK (AP) — Health officials say that the head of the government lab which potentially exposed workers to live anthrax has resigned.
+NEW YORK (AP) — U.S. health officials say that the head of the government lab which potentially exposed workers to live anthrax has resigned.

 Michael Farrell was head of the Centers for Disease Control and Prevention lab since 2009.
 A CDC spokesman says he resigned Tuesday.